FrankBuss/riscv-challenge/README.md

 When soldering it, you can use (this interactive placement tool)[midi-in-module/bom/ibom.html] to find the location of the components.

-You can connect the PWM output directly to a high impedance amplifier, or you can build a simple amplifier with a MOSFET to drive a speaker, as seen in the video:
+You can connect the PWM output directly to a high impedance amplifier, or you can build a simple amplifier with a N-channel MOSFET to drive a speaker, as seen in the video:

 ![speaker](speaker.png)